Cognigy/Documentation/docs/en/docs/live-agent/conversation/conversation-workflow.md

 <div class="divider"></div>

-To send a copy of the current conversation, click on the button labeled Send Transcript, placed in the top right corner.
+To send a copy of the current conversation, click on the button labelled Send Transcript, placed in the top right corner.

 <figure>